-- It must be a part of an accepted loan origination record (as submitted to COD by the school); - It must have an accepted Master Promissory Note associated with it (linked MPN); and - It must be reflected as an actual disbursement in COD (the Disbursement Release Indicator = "True" and the date of disbursement must have occurred).
+- It must be a part of an accepted loan origination record (as submitted to COD by the school); - 2.
+It must have an accepted Master Promissory Note associated with it (linked MPN); and - It must be reflected as an actual disbursement in COD (the Disbursement Release Indicator = "True" and the date of disbursement must have occurred).

-Once these three things occur, the loan is booked and sent to a Department Servicer, and the student is liable in accordance with the terms and conditions stated in the Master Promissory Note.
+Once these three things occur, the loan is booked and sent to the loan servicer assigned to the borrower, and the student is liable in accordance with the terms and conditions stated in the Master Promissory Note.